 2016-2017 Graduate Catalog Archived Catalog

 Applicants with a baccalaureate degree from a regionally accredited, degree-granting institution who have successfully completed all prerequisite courses are eligible for entrance to the Master of Science in Education with Special Education (PK-8) Certification and Autism Endorsement, subject to the approval of the Program Director.
 Acceptance is on a competitive basis after submission of all credentials and an interview with the Program Director.
 All applicants must submit the following:

 - A completed Graduate Student Application, in print or online through www.neumann.edu.

-A maximum of nine Credits may be transferred into the Program with the approval of the Division Dean.
+Nine credits may be transferred into the program with the approval of the Division Dean.

 Once all admission materials have been received and processed through the Office of Admissions, the graduate Program Director will arrange for an interview, if appropriate, following a review of all candidate credentials.

 For the Master of Science in Education with Special Education (PK-8) Certification and Autism Endorsement, continued progress requires that the student maintain an overall “B” average (cumulative 3.00 GPA) in the required courses and satisfactory participation in the program.
 Completion of all degree requirements for the program is not to exceed five years.
 Exemption to this time limitation must be applied for in a written request to the Division Dean.
-Graduation from the program is contingent upon (1) submitting a signed Application for Graduation form to the Registrar on or before the date specified in the Academic Calendar; and (2) successful completion of all course work, including report(s) of action research, and an effective, formal presentation of learning to a faculty committee, and an individual portfolio of developed resources and materials.
+Graduation from the program is contingent upon (1) submitting a signed Application for Graduation form to the Registrar on or before the date specified in the Academic Calendar; and (2) successful completion of all course work, including field experience, report(s) of action research, an effective, formal presentation of learning to a faculty committee, and an individual portfolio of developed resources and materials.
 The student must maintain an overall “B” average (cumulative 3.00 GPA) in all required courses, with no more than two grades of “C” level work.
 A student teaching component is required to earn the master’s degree.
 Successful completion of state tests is required for certification.